giladbarnea/spaceup/README.md

 A fast, tactical sci-fi about a child prodigy shaped by relentless war games to defend humanity.
 Recommended for readers looking for high-velocity strategy and thought-provoking ethical dilemmas.
 ```

+## Language Features

+- Supports all but niche Markdown features, minus `#` headings and indented blocks
+- Supports `//` comments